Dynamics of 340B Program Spotlight the Value of Strong Pharmacy-Finance Partnerships

 The devastating double-whammy of Medicare Part B payment cuts and COVID-19 has again highlighted the 340B program’s significance to hospital finance.
 Once relegated to the hospital’s basement pharmacy, the 340B program is increasingly a topic of boardroom and C-suite discussions.

 Learn how health systems can leverage a vibrant, pharmacy-finance partnership to drive successful 340B programs, and allow pharmacy staff more time to focus on patient care.
 Find out why 340B program management has evolved, the program challenges that health systems still face, and the data and operational complexities that necessitate a cross-functional approach.
+To learn more about our 340B software visit our solution page.

 Ken Perez, Vice President, Healthcare Policy and Government Affairs, Omnicell